trifonnt/ankor-todo-tutorial/README.md

 #### Using a AnkorClient

-A Ankor JavaFX application is just a regular JavaFX application.
+An Ankor JavaFX application is just a regular JavaFX application.
 It extends the [`Application`][3] class, calls `launch` in the main method and has `start` and `stop` methods.

 Ankor comes into play in the constructor.